‘The Bear’: Ranking the 25 Best Guest Star Appearances So Far

-As the show’s popularity grows, it seems poised to welcome even more stars into the mix for its latest outing, but how do the major guest stars who have appeared in the show so far stack up?
-While all performances are top-notch, some have had more time to shine and it shows.
+As the show’s popularity has grown, it was bound to explore even more opportunities for high-profile casting.
+But how do the major guest stars who have appeared in the show so far stack up?
+While all performances are top-notch, some have had more time to shine, and it shows.
 Below, we’re ranking the major guest appearances from The Bear so far. (*Note: Chris Witaske, Oliver Platt, and Molly Gordon were not included in this list as they have played central recurring roles in the series).

 Amy Morton on 'The Bear' Season 1